Samuel-Flowers/fakenewsdetector/README.md

 Many sources discussing this use some form of tree such as a decision tree or random forest.
 We learned about Passive-Aggresive algorithms from GeeksforGeeks.
 This will allow us to train our model which is processing over 6,000 news headlines.
 There is a possibility that there will be a combined dataset containing over 20,000 unique headlines.

 ## GitHub Link
 While this is a separate repo, it is essentially the same as listed below.
-I am currently a contributor to the repo below as it was a group project I participated in.
+I am currently a contributor to the repo below as it was a group project I and Gavin Boler worked on.
 The separate repo is simply for deployment reasons.
 The original repo is linked below: https://github.com/gavboler03/MLApplication

 ## How to Use This Project